A Student Allowance is a weekly payment that can help with your living expenses while you’re studying.

 To get a Student Allowance, you need to be either:

-- a refugee or protected person and be entitled to reside indefinitely in New Zealand, or
+- a refugee or protected person who is entitled to reside indefinitely in New Zealand

 In most cases you have to be: